-If you have allergies, GERD or are pregnant, you may have an unwelcome health guest: adult-onset asthma.
+If you have allergies or are pregnant, you may have an unwelcome health guest: adult-onset asthma.
 Learn the facts.

 What are typical asthma symptoms in adults?